Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: Dark Photon Dark Matter Search with an SRF Cavity

 Third, most of the data points in Fig.~\ref{fig:power} used to verify the noise's Gaussianity and determine the statistical parameters are well outside the cavity bandwidth.
 Fortunately, in the absence of a dark matter signal, the statistical distribution of the power fluctuations is the same inside and outside of the cavity bandwidth.

-Fourth, past haloscope experiments with $\ql << \qdm$ typically convolved the spectra with the dark matter halo lineshape to account for the signal being spread across multiple bins.
+Fourth, past haloscope experiments with $\ql << \qdm$ typically convolved the spectra with the dark matter halo line shape to account for the signal being spread across multiple bins.
 For this search, $\ql >> \qdm$, so the signal will be Lorentzian from the cavity response.
-So the spectrum is convolved with the cavity lineshape $L(f, f_0, \ql) = 1/(1+4\Delta^2)$.
+So the spectrum is convolved with the cavity line shape $L(f, f_0, \ql) = 1/(1+4\Delta^2)$.

 Fifth, a single measurement is sensitive to a range of dark photon masses.
-Thus the excluded power on resonance is convolved with the dark matter halo lineshape.
+Thus, the excluded power on resonance is convolved with the dark matter halo line shape.
 This convolution was also performed in other dark photon searches with $\ql > \qdm$~\cite{PhysRevLett.126.141302}.
 When performing this convolution, it should be noted that the photon frequency (which corresponds to the cavity frequency) is fixed, and it is the dark photon mass that varies.

-No spectrally narrow power excess with an $\snr > 4$ is found in the measured power spectrum.
+No spectrally narrow power excess with an $\snr > 5$ is found in the measured power spectrum.
 The excluded parameter space using a 90\% confidence limit is shown in Fig.~\ref{fig:dp_limits}.
-The derived limit assumes dark photon dark matter is randomly polarized and that the dark photon energy distribution follows the standard halo model.
-The excluded kinetic mixing strength is $\chi_{90\%} = \num{1.8e-16}$ for a dark photon mass of $m_{\Ap} = \SI{5.370}{\mu eV}$.
-This is consistent with the expected sensitivity estimated from Equation~\ref{eqn:dp_power_estimate}.
-This is also the deepest exclusion to wavelike dark photon dark matter by almost an order of magnitude.
+The derived limit assumes dark photon dark matter is randomly polarized, and the dark photon energy distribution follows the standard halo model.
+The excluded kinetic mixing strength is $\chi_{90\%} = \num{1.5e-16}$ for a dark photon mass of $m_{\Ap} = \SI{5.354}{\mu eV}$.
+This $\chi_{90\%}$ is consistent with the expected sensitivity estimated from Equation~\ref{eqn:dp_power_estimate}.
+It is also the deepest exclusion to wavelike dark photon dark matter by almost an order of magnitude.